Contact Us for a Consultation 818-444-2022

 It is important to note that there are time constraints and procedural deadlines after which you may not be able to contest a will or trust.
 Unlike the statute of limitations of several years in most legal matters, estate litigation must be initiated in a few months.
 Quick probate deadlines are set to allow an estate's bills to be paid and assets to be distributed as rapidly as possible.
 After probate is completed, it is normally not possible to initiate legal action.
 Therefore, it is imperative to prompt legal advice from attorneys who are both highly experienced and knowledgeable about all facets of estate litigation.

-The Law Office of David A. Esquibias is a firm that has litigated estate cases and will or trust contests in all of the Superior Courts in the Los Angeles and Ventura area.
+Westlake Law Group is a firm that has litigated estate cases and will or trust contests in all of the Superior Courts in the Los Angeles and Ventura area.

 If you suspect that your loved one's will or trust is not legally valid, please contact us at 805-267-1141, or send an immediate e-mail inquiry.